qigongcoder/C-Codility-Challenges/2 Arrays/README.md

 # Arrays

-This topic has two challenges, the pre-challenge material that Codility provides for iterations can be found here [https://codility.com/media/train/0-Arrays.pdf](https://codility.com/media/train/0-Arrays.pdf).
+This topic has two challenges, the pre-challenge material that Codility provides for arrays can be found here [https://codility.com/media/train/0-Arrays.pdf](https://codility.com/media/train/0-Arrays.pdf).

 ## OddOccurrencesInArray